oneconvergence/dkube-examples-internal/keras/classification/mnist/README.md

 4. sudo docker push ocdr/custom-datascience-keras:training-gpu

 ## Step2: Create a workspace
- 1. Click *Workspaces* side menu option.
+ 1. Click on *Workspaces* side menu option.
- 2. Click *+Workspace* button.
+ 2. Click on *+Workspace* button.
- 3. Select *Github* option.
+ 3. Select the *Github* option.
- 4. Enter a unique name say *keras-mnist*
+ 4. Enter a unique name, say *keras-mnist*
  5. Paste link *[https://github.com/oneconvergence/dkube-examples/tree/keras_custom_training/keras/classification/mnist/classifier/program](https://github.com/oneconvergence/dkube-examples/tree/keras_custom_training/keras/classification/mnist/classifier/program)* in the URL text box.
- 6. Click *Add Workspace* button.
+ 6. Click on *Add Workspace* button.
  7. Workspace will be created and imported in Dkube.
-Progress of import can be seen.
+The progress of import can be seen in Dkube UI.
- 8. Please wait till status turns to *ready*.
+ 8. Wait till status turns to *ready*.

 ## Step3: Start a training job
- 1. Click *Jobs* side menu option.
+ 1. Click on *Jobs* side menu option.
- 2. Click *+Training Job* button.
+ 2. Click on *+Training Job* button.
- 3. Fill the fields in Job form and click *Submit* button.
+ 3. Fill in the fields in the Job form and click on *Submit* button.
 Toggle *Expand All* button to auto expand the form.
-See below for sample values to be given in the form, for advanced usage please refer to **Dkube User Guide**.
+See below for sample values to be given in the form.
+For advanced usage please refer to **Dkube User Guide**.
-	- Enter a unique name say *keras-digits-classifier*
+	- Enter a unique name, say *keras-digits-classifier*
 	- **Container** section
 		- Select Container - Select Custom
 		- Docker Image URL - ocdr/custom-datascience-keras:training-gpu created in *Step1*.
 		- Private - Fill in username and password if docker image is private or else leave private disabled.
 		- Start-up script -`python model.py`
 	- **GPUs** section - Provide the required number of GPUs.
-This field is optional, if not provided network will train on CPU.
+This field is optional.
+If not provided network will train on CPU.
-	-  **Hyper parameters** section - Input the values for hyperparameters.
-Use following values for better result:
+	-  **Hyper parameters** section - Enter the values for hyperparameters.
+Use the following values for better results:
 		- Epochs - 5
 		- Batch size - 128
 		- Steps - 100